morpht/convivial/README.md

 [![Continous Integration](https://github.com/morpht/convivial/actions/workflows/build.yml/badge.svg)](https://github.com/morpht/convivial/actions?query=branch%3Amain)

-This is a Drupal installation profile that encapsulates our starting site configuration and basic scaffolding like settings.php and Lando tooling.
+This is a Drupal installation profile that encapsulates our starting site configuration and basic scaffolding, such as settings.php and Lando tooling.

 ## Structure